 *Please note that no flumes or features will be available at Get active @ Beach Leisure Centre, in line with Covid-19 guidelines.

 Unfortunately, we are currently unable to give an update on when the below swimming pools will reopen, due to restrictions around members of the public entering school buildings:

 While we are eager to open as many of our venues and restart as many of our services as we can, due to the significant impact that Covid-19 has had on Sport Aberdeen, it just won’t be possible for us to return to the way things were straight away.
-You can find more information about our other venues and programmes here.

-Your safety is our number one priority.
+Your safety is always our number one priority.
 In line with industry and government guidelines, we have implemented protocols and procedures to ensure you have a safe and enjoyable visit to the pool.
 You can find these summarised below in our protocol document.

 Please be aware that, in line with Scottish Government guidelines, it is mandatory for face coverings to be worn inside our venues when you are not taking part in an activity (i.e. in reception areas, changing rooms, corridors etc) so please remember to bring one with you.
 Face coverings do not need to be worn while using the pool.

 Public Swimming – Bookings

 In line with the return to swimming protocol, all public swim sessions MUST be booked online in advance.
 There will be no access to the pool without a pre-booked session.

 Please note that the current timetables are for the reopening phase and will evolve and be updated as more pools reopen.